wbrawner/jelos.org/docs/play/add-games.md

 ### FTP

-Using your FTP program of choice set up an SFTP connection to the IP Address seen in the Network Settings menu.
+Using your FTP program of choice; set up an SFTP connection to the IP Address seen in the Network Settings menu.
 Make sure the Port is set to `22`.
 The username is `root` and your password will be the value from `Root Password` in the System Settings menu.

 ### After connecting